ttheshreeyasingh/C-Shell/README.md

 ### HISTORY
 The `history` command displays the command history.
 By default, it shows the last 10 commands, but you can specify a different count.
 It also stores up to 20 commands across sessions, overwriting the oldest commands if the limit is exceeded.
 Identical consecutive commands are not stored.

-> Handling  Handling Repeated Commands and Persistence of History
+> Handling Repeated Commands and Persistence of History

 ## Error Handling
 The code uses `perror.h` to handle errors appropriately.
 If a command cannot be executed or returns an error, it is handled accordingly.